branogarbo/imgcli/README.md

   -p, --ascii string   The pattern of ascii characters from least to greatest
                        visibility.
 Patterns of over 8 characters are not recommended (default " .-+*#%@")

-Use "imgcli-cobra [command] --help" for more information about a command.
+Use "imgcli [command] --help" for more information about a command.
 ```